 One of the major challenges within the insurance industry is the inability to integrate various industry-specific software across different business units within the overall IT umbrella.
-OpCon workload automation remedies this by connecting apps across multiple IT platforms to create cross-system efficiencies from start to finish.
+OpCon workload automation remedies this insurance industry issue by connecting apps across multiple IT platforms to create cross-system efficiencies from start to finish.

-With less need for human capital to perform those tedious and repetitive tasks, employees are available to focus on more strategic projects that help serve customers and scale the business.
+For insurance companies, less need for human capital to perform those tedious and repetitive tasks translates to employees becoming available to focus on more strategic projects that help serve customers and scale the business.
 And with security and compliance being top of mind for insurance institutions, workload automation minimizes many of the manual processes typically required to stay compliant.
-By reducing errors and creating clear audit logs, significant stressful parts of maintaining compliance are minimized and taken care of automatically.
+By reducing errors and creating clear audit logs, automation solutions for insurance minimize significant stressful parts of maintaining compliance and take care of these issues automatically.

-How does workload automation compare to robotic process automation?
+How does workload automation compare to robotic process automation in the insurance industry?